adnanmuhtadi/milestone-project-1/README.md

 The project was deployed to Github Pages using the following method:

-1. Log into Github and find the Project Repository(https://github.com/adnanmuhtadi/milestone-project-1)
+1. Log into Github and find the [Project Repository](https://github.com/adnanmuhtadi/milestone-project-1)
-1. At the top of the Repository, find the "Settings(https://github.com/adnanmuhtadi/milestone-project-1/settings)" option on the menu.
+1. At the top of the Repository, find the "[Settings](https://github.com/adnanmuhtadi/milestone-project-1/settings)" option on the menu.
 1. Scroll down the page until you see "Github Pages" section.
 1. Under the "Source" section, a drop-down option with the result of "None" is visible.
 Click on the drop-down option and select "Master Brand".
 1. The page would automatically refresh itself to the top of the page.